 Much of my work, however, requires short stays in American cities; time and again, Priceline has been my trusted ally.
 I’ve strayed at times, to other services like Hotels.com, which can also do great things for cash-conscious travelers, but in the end, the predictability of Priceline has always won the day for me.
 Who wouldn’t, after all, like to save nearly 60 percent on a good hotel, with only a few little tips and tricks to bear in mind?

 Sound too good to be true?
 I’ve got the receipts to prove it.
-Over the last few months, quick Priceline searches landed me 43 percent off a multi-day stay at an Aloft in Denver, 58 percent off at a recently renovated Marriott in Kansas City, 40 percent off a nearly week-long stay a Sheraton in Houston, just $60 in the middle of the summer, with parking, at a Hilton in downtown Pittsburgh.
+Last year, quick Priceline searches landed me 43 percent off a multi-day stay at an Aloft in Denver, 58 percent off at a recently renovated Marriott in Kansas City, 40 percent off a nearly week-long stay a Sheraton in Houston, just $60 in the middle of the summer, with parking, at a Hilton in downtown Pittsburgh.
 And that’s just a few of the highlights.

 Nearly every time, I used Priceline’s Express Deals tool, something referred to in industry-speak as an opaque booking, meaning that they gave me some details, but didn’t tell me the name of the property before I hit the button and paid.
 After years of using the site, I’ve probably been surprised by the name of the property maybe 1% of the time—with a little bit of sleuthing, it’s almost impossible not to guess correctly.